 Here are the video recordings of each of the Calf Alive presentations in full and broken down into smaller, topic-based segments:

-- The prevalence of calf loss across northern Australia with Kieren McCosker, Beef Production Scientist, Northern Territory Department of Industry, Tourism and Trade
+- The prevalence of calf loss across northern Australia with Kieren McCosker, former Beef Production Scientist, Northern Territory Department of Industry, Tourism and Trade

 - The makings of a strong week-old calf with Tom Kasari, Veterinary Epidemiologist, Colorado

 - Dehydration in newborn calves in the tropics with Jarud Muller, Animal Production Scientist, Department of Agriculture and Fisheries

 - Cost of calf loss in northern Australia with Dan Lynch, north Australian beef producer